PavanRangani/docs/docs/prd/views/requirement.md

 ## Tax Component view detail page

-- Shows components details of each tax return
+- Shows components details of each tax return for Current Families.
 - Components can be in 4 state: Pending, Received, NA Current Year, Sent.
 So this page shows records in this 4 tables

 ### UI Requirement